jennyqsun/PSYCH239NNML_Project/README.md

 #### Classfying Fast/Medium/Slow RT
 None of the above approaches seemed to have any predicting power on RT.
-Figure is an example of the null results, and therefore will not be presented seperately.
+Figure is an example of the null results, and therefore will not be presented seperately for each model.